-When the ignition is switched ON (position II) the display shows the odometer and trip distance readings.
+When the starter switch is turned on (position II) the display shows the odometer and trip distance readings.

 The odometer reading is displayed in either miles or kilometres, depending on the units selected with the trip computer.

 Trip distance (A/B)